dkicksd/fichenum/README.md

 - **Proprietary AI (FicheGPT)** – analyzes and condenses information with high precision.
 - **Automatic assets** – generates text summaries, infographics, audio and quizzes.
 - **Universal sharing** – each sheet comes with a QR code and a direct link ready to distribute.
+- **Single-word categories** – each generated sheet is tagged with a concise one-word category.

 FicheNum aims to simplify content digestion for students, teachers and professionals alike.
 Feel free to adapt the code to your own needs.